open-telemetry/opentelemetry-dotnet/docs/logs/README.md

   A durable `EventId` will be automatically assigned based on the hash of the method name during code generation.

-:heavy_check_mark: Use
-[LogPropertiesAttribute](https://learn.microsoft.com/dotnet/api/microsoft.extensions.logging.logpropertiesattribute)
+:heavy_check_mark: You can use [LogPropertiesAttribute](https://learn.microsoft.com/dotnet/api/microsoft.extensions.logging.logpropertiesattribute)
 from
 [Microsoft.Extensions.Telemetry.Abstractions](https://www.nuget.org/packages/Microsoft.Extensions.Telemetry.Abstractions/)
 if you need to log complex objects.
 Check out the [Logging with Complex Objects](./complex-objects/README.md) tutorial for more details.

-:stop_sign: Avoid the extension methods from [LoggerExtensions](https://learn.microsoft.com/dotnet/api/microsoft.extensions.logging.loggerextensions), these methods are not optimized for performance.
+:stop_sign: You should avoid the extension methods from [LoggerExtensions](https://learn.microsoft.com/dotnet/api/microsoft.extensions.logging.loggerextensions), these methods are not optimized for performance.